cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. In customer "Orders" page, you will find details about the shipment of your WooCommerce order.

 == Changelog ==

+= Version 1.4.0 - Released on 07 Oct 2021 =

+* Fix: Bad version name

+= Version 1.3.2 - Released on 07 Oct 2021 =

+* New: Support for WooCommerce 5.8
+* Update: YITH plugin framework

+= Version 1.3.1 - Released on 27 Sep 2021 =

+* Update: YITH plugin framework
+* Fix: debug info feature removed for all logged in users

+= Version 1.3.0 - Released on 08 Sep 2021 =

+* New: Support for WooCommerce 5.7
+* Update: YITH Plugin Framework

+= Version 1.2.29 - Released on 18 Aug 2021 =

+* New: Support for WooCommerce 5.6
+* Update: YITH Plugin Framework

+= Version 1.2.28 - Released on 23 Jul 2021 =

+* New: Support for WooCommerce 5.5
+* New: Support for WordPress 5.8
+* Update: YITH Plugin Framework

+= Version 1.2.27 - Released on 07 Jun 2021 =

+* New: Support for WooCommerce 5.3
+* Update: YITH Plugin Framework

+= Version 1.2.26 - Released on 12 May 2021 =

+* New: Support for WooCommerce 5.3
+* Update: YITH Plugin Framework

+= Version 1.2.25 - Released on 12 April 2021 =

+* New: Support for WooCommerce 5.2
+* Update: YITH Plugin Framework

+= Version 1.2.24 - Released on 12 March 2021 =

+* New: Support for WooCommerce 5.1
+* New: Support for WordPress 5.7
+* Update: YITH Plugin Framework

+= Version 1.2.23 - Released on 18 February 2021 =

+* New: support for WooCommerce 5.0
+* Update: YITH plugin framework

 = Version 1.2.22 - Released on 12 January 2021 =